tier4/scenario_simulator_v2/docs/user_guide/random_test_runner/Usage.md

 There are two known issues which block random test runner from initializing the test if either initial position or goal pose exceeds the drivable area.

-- If the initial position exceeds the drivable are: Autoware will be launched, but the ego vehicle will not move, waiting for Autoware to change its state to WaitingForEngage.
-After a timeout the test will terminate, the error will be logged and the runner will continue with the next test.
+- If the initial position exceeds the drivable are:

+Autoware will be launched, but the ego vehicle will not move, waiting for Autoware to change its state to WaitingForEngage.
+After a timeout the test will terminate and the runner will continue with the next test.

+After the test suite is completed, the `AutowareError` connected with the failed test will be logged to the `result.junit.xml` with the message: `Simulator waited for the Autoware state to transition to WaitingForEngage, but time is up.
+The current Autoware state is EMERGENCY.`

-- If the generated goal pose exceeds the drivable ares: test will be immediately stopped after launching the Autoware and similarly as in the first case the error will be logged and the runner will continue with the next test.
+- If the generated goal pose exceeds the drivable ares:

+The test will be immediately stopped after launching the Autoware and similarly as in the first case the error will be logged and the runner will continue with the next test.

+After the test suite is completed, the `scenario_simulator_error` connected with the failed test will be logged to the `result.junit.xml` with the message: `Requested the service "/api/routing/set_route_points" 1 times, but was not successful.`

 # Launch arguments